 After the 30-day trial period, membership is final for four quarterly issues, i.e., one full year.

 7. So how many issues do I actually receive?
 Does a membership include past quarterly reports too?

 Yes.
 You will receive access to all archived issues and 4 new issues over the next 12 months.

 8. What sized companies do you focus on?

 In our market-beating small cap strategy, the name speaks for itself.
 The list of stocks we focus on has market values between $1 billion and $10 billion.

 9. How can I pay for Insider Monkey’s premium services?

-Premium subscribers may pay via Paypal, check or credit card (coming soon).
+Premium subscribers may pay via Paypal, check or credit card (over the phone).